Students of Season: Fall 2025

 How has your training here at TKS supported your understanding and pursuit of artistic excellence?

-Even though it hasn’t been that long since starting this training, my love and passion for the craft has grown immensely.
-In the past I’ve always been so worried about being good at acting but now I feel like I’ve truly given myself permission to play and feel excited about the unknown.
+Even though it hasn’t been that long since starting this training, my love and passion for the craft have grown immensely.
+In the past, I’ve always been so worried about being good at acting, but now I feel like I’ve truly given myself permission to play and feel excited about the unknown.

 What does being a part of the TKS community mean to you?